If you buy through external links, we may earn a small commission. Read our affiliate disclosure in full.

-Humectants’ main job is to bring water to the skin surface and make it look hydrated.
+Humectants’ main job is to bring water to the skin’s surface and make it look hydrated.
 That can be from the deeper layers of skin or from the environment.
 Glycerin, hyaluronic acid, and honey are some examples of humectants.

-Occlusives coat the skin forming a layer that prevents the water loss from the skin into the environment.
+Occlusives coat the skin forming a layer that prevents water loss from the skin into the environment.
 Petrolatum is the most powerful occlusive but less used in everyday cosmetics because of greasiness.
 Other great occlusives are vegetable oil, beeswax, etc.

 Emollients are mainly the fats and oils which hydrate the skin and improve its softness by filling the gaps in the surface of the skin.
 They help repair the skin barrier by integrating it into the cell wall.
 Ceramides, fatty acids, squalene, jojoba oil, silicones are all examples of emollients.

-Most good moisturizers would have a mix of various ingredients so that it can source the moisture from multiple ways.
+Most good moisturizers would have a mix of various ingredients so that it can source moisture in multiple ways.
 It would be useful to know which one of your moisturizers has a lot of occlusives.
 Make sure you use occlusives at the end of your skincare routine because the film will not let other active products reach the skin efficiently.